geeksforsocialchange/virtualbarcamp/README.md

 You should also create a Discord role that corresponds to the role your volunteers will have.

-Or, if you know Chris and he trusts you, he can share the BarCamp Manchester ones with you privately.
+Or, if you know Chris and she trusts you, she can share the BarCamp Manchester ones with you privately.

 Now, you can start a local dev environment: